 This Management Action notifies you of inconsistencies or potential problems pertaining to user and group storage being managed through Novell Storage Manager.
 These potential problems might be missing storage quotas, inconsistent directory attributes, missing and inconsistent managed paths, and more.

 In addition to reporting on storage issues, consistency check reports let you review current quota assignments and can help you with the design and planning of storage policies.
 In Section 4.3, Running Consistency Check Reports on Existing Storage, you ran a consistency check before creating your first primary user policy to help you determine how to configure the policy.

-If the existing objects already have established managed paths, attributes, and rights, Storage Manager for eDirectory does not change these settings, nor does it enforce policy paths, grooming, and quota management.
+If the existing objects already have established managed paths, attributes, and rights, Novell Storage Manager does not change these settings, nor does it enforce policy paths, grooming, and quota management.
 If you need to change attributes and rights, or enforce policy paths, grooming, and quotas, you can do so through the specific Management Actions.